 While fermentation can take place under anaerobic (lack of oxygen) conditions, it can happen when oxygen is abundant too.
 Yeast, for instance, prefers fermentation to cellular respiration if enough glucose is available to support the process, even if plenty of oxygen is available.

 Glycolysis: The Breakdown of Sugar Prior to Fermentation

 When energy-rich sugar--glucose in particular--enters a cell, it is broken down in a process called glycolysis.
 Glycolysis is a prerequisite step both for cellular respiration and fermentation.
-It is a common pathway for the breakdown of sugar, which can lead to either process.
+It is a common pathway for the breakdown of sugar, which can lead to either fermentation or cellular respiration.

 Glycolysis is an ancient biochemical process, having emerged very early in evolutionary history.
-The core reactions for glycolysis were "invented" by microorganisms long before photosynthesis, which emerged roughly 3.5 billion years ago, but which would take roughly 1.5 billion years to fill the seas and atmosphere with any appreciable amount of oxygen.
-Thus, even complex eukaryotes (the biological "domain" that includes the animal, plants, fungi and protist kingdoms) are capable of producing energy without oxygen.
-In yeast, which belong to the fungi kingdom, the chemical products of glycolysis are fermented to produce energy for the cell.
+The core reactions for glycolysis were "invented" by microorganisms long before photosynthesis evolved, which emerged roughly 3.5 billion years ago, but which would take roughly 1.5 billion years to fill the seas and atmosphere with any appreciable amount of oxygen.
+Thus, even complex eukaryotes (the biological "domain" that includes the animal, plants, fungi, and protist kingdoms) are capable of producing energy without respiration, without oxygen, etc. In yeast, which belong to the fungi kingdom, the chemical products of glycolysis are fermented to produce energy for the cell.

 From Glycolysis to Fermentation